 Note: I later went on to write about this more deeply in my 2021 book, “In Your Own Time: how western medicine controls the start of labour and why this needs to stop.”

-Now, a small but interesting study presented at a medical conference in the USA has highlighted other factors that are associated with women feeling dissatisfied by their experience of labour induction.
+A small but interesting study presented at a medical conference in the USA highlighted other factors that are associated with women feeling dissatisfied by their experience of labour induction.
 Hamm et al (2018) found that:

 “There was no significant difference in birth satisfaction by maternal age, BMI, starting Bishop score, or the drug that was used to induce labour” (Hamm et al 2018).
 It is particularly important to bear in mind here, however, that the study was fairly small.
 These factors would be worth looking at again in a larger study.
 In my part of the world, for instance, women do report different experiences depending on the drug used, although perhaps there may not be as much variation in the substances and methods used where this study was carried out.

 “Self-identified Black women were more likely to be unsatisfied than White women (54.0% vs. 37.2%, p=0.037)” (Hamm et al 2018).
 Given the massive and unacceptable discrepancies in the maternity care and outcomes experiened by Black women (and this is not to exclude women from other groups who receive less than optimal care as well) this is something that needs to be addressed urgently.

 “Women having their first baby were more likely to be unsatisfied compared to women who had already had one or more babies (54.2% vs. 40.9%, p=0.019), and women whose labor resulted in a cesarean delivery were more likely to be unsatisfied than women with a vaginal delivery (67.4 vs. 42.3%, p<0.001).
 Additionally, increased labor length quartile was associated with decreased satisfaction (p=0.003).
 This trend held true even for women that had a vaginal delivery.”
 (Hamm et al 2018).

 What can we take from this?